 The distribution of vegetables in the garden: cropping and rotations

 Distributing the vegetables properly will allow a more efficient use of land available and will allow two concepts that are necessary for growing vegetables properly: the association of crops and rotations.

-Faced to extensive crops, representing a single culture or monoculture, growing vegetables in a home garden can associate different types of plants, that’s to say planting different species together, something that is called intercropping.
+Faced to intensive crops, representing a single culture or monoculture, growing vegetables in a home garden can associate different types of plants, that’s to say planting different species together, something that is called intercropping.

-The extensive cultivation may have economic advantages for large productions but intercropping has many advantages in the orchard garden.
+The intensive cultivation may have economic advantages for large productions but intercropping has many advantages in the orchard garden.

 Among all the advantages we can mention a greater use of ground, improving of soils, reducing of weeds, etc. (More information on intercropping)